Does FHA Allow for Mixed-Use Properties?

 For entrepreneurs starting a new business, this arrangement provides significant cost savings compared to maintaining separate residential and commercial leases.

-FHA Mixed-Use vs. Alternative Loan Options
+What Are the FHA Mixed-Use vs. Alternative Loan Options?

 Choosing the right financing depends on your specific situation.
 FHA loans offer the lowest down payment for owner-occupants, but alternative products may be better suited for investors or larger projects.